Holy Week

 Please click here to sign up for prayer.

 The Good Friday service focuses on Christ’s passion and death for us on the cross.
 It is a somber service, but also one of hope as we remember what Jesus accomplished for us.
-It includes readings, prayers, music, and a reflection on the cross of Christ.
-(View the service bulletin. coming soon)
+It includes readings, prayers, music, and a reflection on the cross of Christ. (coming soon)

 Good Friday Offering | Give Online (coming soon)